Skip to content

 Key Experimental Results

-Compared with Crop&Paste, DFMGAN, AnomalyDiffusion, DualAnoDiff, AnomalyAny, SeaS.
-Two core metrics: IS (Inception Score, higher is more realistic/diverse) and IC-LPIPS (Intra-Class LPIPS, higher is more diverse).
+Comparison against Crop&Paste, DFMGAN, AnomalyDiffusion, DualAnoDiff, AnomalyAny, and SeaS.
+Core metrics: IS (Inception Score, higher is better) and IC-LPIPS (Intra-Class LPIPS, higher is better).

 Category Metric AnomalyDiff DualAnoDiff SeaS APO (Ours)